This post may contain affiliate links. Please read our disclosure policy.

 - 1 tablespoon Olive Oil

-- 1 pound Spaghetti Noodles (uncooked), use ¾ pound for saucier pasta
+- 1 pound Uncooked Spaghetti Noodles (standard size) use ¾ pound for saucier pasta

 Recipe yields 8 cups.
 If you scale the recipe up or down, the instructions stay the same.